bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+2. Document Objecct Model

-2. What is an event?
+3. What is an event?
+4. Something that happens fom input by user

-3. What is an event listener?
+5. What is an event listener?
+6. A procedure or function that waits for an event to occur

-4. Why would we convert a NodeList into an Array?
+7. Why would we convert a NodeList into an Array?
+8. To use methods such as forEach

-5. What is a component?
+9. What is a component?
+10. Potential set of reusable elements

 ### Git Set up